 To consider threads on Twitter, this information must be provided for each tweet.
 To create the thread tree, the superordinate tweets are requested from the Twitter API.
 Superordinate tweets are commented ones as well as with a comment retweeted ones.
 This step is performed iteratively until no superordinate tweet is available.
 With the help of the grouping of tweets in threads, pseudo-documents can now be created again.
 Both the pseudo-documents and the thread volumes, the number of tweets per thread, allow to define co-occurrences in threads later and to calculate corresponding weights.

 Extraction of Keyword Candidates

-In addition to the extraction of usernames and hashtags, the following two POS tag patterns are the basis for keyword extraction.
-Nouns and proper names are used synonymously since the model tags proper names mostly on a case-sensitive basis — since this is often not taken into account in social media, it cannot be relied upon.
+In addition to the extraction of usernames and hashtags, the following POS tag patterns are the basis for keyword extraction.
+Nouns and proper names are used synonymously since the model tags proper names mostly on a case-sensitive basis — which is often not taken into account in social media.